Mastercard/flow/assert/assert-junit5/README.md

 channel and add no token-driven periodic wakes.
 Clearing a token cannot reopen admission or replace the first Stop cause.

+The fixture may configure `domain.cancellation(operation -> ...)` once, before
+sharing its footprint or checking/using the domain.
+It receives the identical operation registered through a domain receipt.
+Stop claims supported live operations once, outside-lock delivery requests only their cancellation, and callback work retains ownership until it returns or throws.
+Operation proof and callback drainage are independent; neither cancellation return nor failure completes the operation or permanently damages the fixture.
+A callback claimed before completion may arrive after it, so the client must tolerate late cancellation.
+A throwing callback does not prevent attempts to deliver the other claimed requests.

+Keep integration in the fixture's common operation-start method, not each flow.
+For an inert client handle that supports cancellation before start, hold a short fixture correlation mutex around `receipt.operation()` and exact identity-map insertion.
+The cancellation handler looks up under that mutex, then releases it before invoking the client.
+Start must atomically honor any earlier cancellation.
+Publication contains no IO, waits, Stop or completion; registration itself never calls the handler.
+Remove the exact mapping under the mutex, then call `operation.complete()` outside it after actual use and required cleanup.
+A simple unsynchronized post-return map insertion is not a safe publication protocol.
+Clients without this capability are not made cooperatively cancellable by Flow.

-Ticket 19's cooperative cancellation callbacks and reachable owner drain budget remain pending.
-Queries cannot run inside a blocked inline body/callback or native join.
+Ticket 19's reachable owner drain budget remains pending.
+Queries cannot run inside a blocked inline body/callback or native join; a blocking cancellation handler can also delay later deliveries and Stop return.
 There is no new watchdog/executor, uniform Launcher/remote/IDE shutdown guarantee or hard-kill cleanup promise here.
 Report/capture/replay guards and consumer resource-audit limits remain unchanged.

 ### Uninterrupted selected chains